Mission through the Book

 Distribution and use in prisons and recovery centers as well as Christian schools and home education

 Display of practical applications of Christianity, upholding the scriptures, and revealing Jesus

 Wake-up call regarding the insidious political, social, and moral evils encumbering America

 Presentation of timeless truths compared to today’s rampant promotion of mushy relativity and feelings

-Share the personal lessons that I have learned over the years the hard way
+Share the personal lessons I have learned over the years, mostly by the hard way

 Uphold and restore the traditional concepts damaged and under attack by political correctness

-In addition to personal enjoyment, readers are encouraged to utilize them for instructional purposes in home education, Sunday school, traditional classroom, recovery center, ministry, workplace, prison, and missions.
+Beyond personal enjoyment, encourage readers to utilize the stories for instructional purposes in home education, Sunday school, traditional classroom, recovery center, ministry, workplace, prison, and missions.